LOCATION

 Proposed Turbine Layout for this Development

 The proposed development consists of 14 new turbines with tip height of 156.5m.
-The final turbine locations and infrastructure design was informed by a number of different constraints, particularly avoiding areas of active peat and the deepest areas of peat.
-It is expected that the current layout is the one that will be submitted for planning permission.
-However, there may be changes required arising from further consultation with statutory consultees and after taking on board feedback from the upcoming consultation events
+The final turbine locations and infrastructure design was informed by a number of different constraints, particularly avoiding areas of active peat and the deepest areas of peat, consultation with statutory consultees such as Environmental Health (noise), NIEA-NED (ecology including peat) and Landscape Architects Branch (Landscape and Visual Impact), and feedback from the community consultation events.

 How to get Involved